MicrosoftDocs/cloud-adoption-framework/docs/govern/resource-consistency/governance-simple-workload.md

 The **workload owner** inherits the owner role at the resource scope, which means the workload owner has all permissions for the virtual network.

-## Implementing the basic resource access management model
+## Implement the basic resource access management model

 Let's move on to learn how to implement the governance model designed earlier.